Pick up a hardcopy program at the Alumni Center upon checking in.

 Explore your creative side with pastels and paper.
 No experience necessary; supplies provided.

-PARK STREET ENTRANCE TO ALUMNI CENTER8:30PM*
+PARK STREET ENTRANCE TO ALUMNI CENTER

 Movie at Images: The Greatest Showman, Rated PG

-IMAGES CINEMA, SPRING STREET8:30PM*
+IMAGES CINEMA, SPRING STREET

 The Zeiss Planetarium Sky